-There are two important elements within the AccessArt approach.
+There are two important elements within the AccessArt approach which can be found across all of our pathways.
 These are:

-Both these elements also involve a slowing down – a making time for.
+Both drawing and sketchbook work also involve a slowing down – a making time for.
 What exactly you are making time for will be revealed along the way – and will probably be as important, if not more important, than the thing you thought you were doing (i.e. the project)!

 Taking or enabling a journeyful approach means creating space around and within a project to encourage learners to think around the subject area.
 Being journeyful means finding time for serendipity, accident, and personal discovery within a thoughtful structure.
 It also means making time for fallow time, or for things to go wrong, – essential parts of the creative process – so that we can enable children to take creative risks.
 Think of children enabled to discover their own pathway via a meandering walk through the woods, noticing things along the way, with room for personal diversions and sharing amongst the group, rather than a direct and swift bus ride from A to B.

 You can find out more about what we mean by a journeyful approach here, but in this post we will think a little more about how we can use scaffolding to support and expand the projects in the AccessArt Exemplar Plan.

 AccessArt advocates using creative projects to help give focus to an exploration of new materials, techniques, and concepts.
 Most importantly, creative projects keep visual arts learning fresh and inspiring – there is always a new start with new stimuli and ideas.

 But AccessArt also advocates scaffolding creative projects with key elements which will help make the creative project all the richer and more rewarding, and also provide ongoing opportunities for skill development.
 Here are a few tips about how to scaffold a creative project, and why.